8th July 2025

 Also, Discover | Stablecoin Development with CDP (Collateralized Debt Positions)

-In conclusion, this guide provides a straightforward approach to placing limit sell orders on the Hyperliquid testnet using the REST API in Node.js.
-By leveraging the @nktkas/hyperliquid SDK and ethers.js for wallet management, you can seamlessly integrate order placement into your algorithmic strategies or trading bots.
-However, remember to pay attention to essential considerations like wallet initialization, collateral requirements, and the network you're interacting with.
-With this setup, you're equipped to execute trades efficiently while building on Hyperliquid's low-latency, high-performance decentralized exchange.
+This guide outlines a simple and efficient approach for placing limit sell orders on the Hyperliquid testnet using the REST API in Node.js.
+By utilizing the @nktkas/hyperliquid SDK and ethers.js for wallet management, you can easily integrate order placement into your algorithmic strategies or trading bots.

 If you are planning to launch your own DEX like Hyperliquid, connect with our skilled blockchain developers to get started.